stephen8281/UndoJPacman/README.md

-A JAVA Jpacman game that supports undo
+A JAVA JPacman game that supports undo

 •	Added an undo feature to an existing Pacman-like game to allow players to undo their moves any time during the game using a test-driven development model